vtex/php-connector/README.md

 In our example, we set up a simple form in which the customer can select a custom number of installments for the payment.
 The installments options are dynamic, based on the payment amount.

+Dynamic installments is not a feature available in the SmartCheckout template, so it needs to be done externally, redirecting the customer to a different page in order to get extra information before authorizing the purchase payment.

 To implement this flow, we created a new payment method called "myRedirectPaymentMethod".
 The initial authorization response for this method sends the status "undefined" along with a `paymentUrl`.

 This paymentUrl should reference the payment somehow, here we went simply with setting the query string `paymentId= {{paymentId}}`.